getgrav/grav-learn/pages/10.cookbook/01.general-recipes/docs.md

 Migrating an HTML theme to Grav is a common task.
 Here is a hands-on step-by-step process that can be used to achieve this goal.

-You probably have downloaded the theme, and it's composed by several HTML files.
+You probably have downloaded the theme, and it's composed of several HTML files.
 Let's start with simply making Grav load the home page.
 No custom content, just replicate the HTML theme, but within a Grav structure.

 First, [use the Grav Devtools plugin](/themes/theme-tutorial) to create a blank theme, and set Grav to use it in the System settings.

 Create a `templates/home.html.twig` Twig template inside the theme’s templates folder.
 This will represent a template specific for the home page.
-Usually the home is a pretty unique page on the site, so it probably deserves a dedicated Twig file.
+Usually the home is a unique page on the site, so it probably deserves a dedicated Twig file.

 Copy the HTML code from the template's home page, starting at <html> and ending at </html> to your new `home.html.twig` file.